sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

-Build Instructions for AirPlay 2
+Building Shairport Sync for AirPlay 2
 ==
 * Build instructions are different from previous versions of Shairport Sync.
 Please read carefully.
 * This code is experimental and much of the normal functionality of Shairport Sync is broken.
 Please do not use it in situations where reliable service is expected.